Makesesama/req_vcr/README.md

 ### Custom JSON Library

-By default, ReqVCR uses Jason for JSON encoding/decoding.
+By default, Reqord uses Jason for JSON encoding/decoding.
 You can configure a different JSON library to:

 - Use your existing JSON library for consistency across your application
 - Take advantage of performance characteristics of different JSON libraries